JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 Column-major means that the elements in the column are stored next to each other in memory[^pointers].
 This also means that iterating over elements in a column is much quicker than over elements in a row.

-[^pointers]: or, that the memory address pointers to the elements in the column are stored next to each other
+[^pointers]: or, that the memory address pointers to the elements in the column are stored next to each other.

 Ok, let's show this in an example: